mrfdev/CMI/Resources/FAQ/cmi-mode-stuck-on-join.md

   Immortality: 6
 ```

 Keep these numbers reasonable.
 You cannot have this to be more than a minute, because yes, they join and can be in 'god mode' for up to a minute.
-Have rediculous high values here will result in unexpected behaviors.
+Have ridiculous high values here will result in unexpected behaviors.

 Next, you can check with `/cmi info theirname` if they really are in god mode, don't forget, players love to troll you as well.
 If however, you have evidence they are in god mode, and it shows in the info command they are not.
 It's likely another plugin causing a conflict.